 - Free Training Clinics: will be held in Baseball, Basketball, Football,

-Gymnastics, Hockey, Soccer, Softball, Track and Field, Volleyball and Wrestling, – more will be added.
+Gymnastics, Hockey, Soccer, Softball, Swimming & Diving, Track and Field, Volleyball and Wrestling, – more will be added.

-Pre-Season Mailing: Approximately 3-4 weeks prior to the start of rules meetings you will receive a packet of materials, which will include a rule book, case book, pre-season guide,
+Pre-Season Mailing: Approximately 3-4 weeks prior to the start of the season you will receive a packet of materials, which will include a rule book, case book, pre-season guide,

 test and other pertinent information.
 You must complete all registration forms and pay your fee before your packet will be mailed.

 Rules Meetings and Exams: You must complete an online rules meeting and pass the rules test annually (80%) to be a fully "Registered" official.

 All rules meetings will be completed online.
 After completing the rules meeting you will have access to the rules examination.